I made it back to my home office desk one evening only to discover that when I turned on my Dell monitor, the screen was flickering on and off.

 It was so bad that it actually started to hurt my eyes and pretty much rendered my display unusable.
 Determined to get it fixed, I did a deep dive researching all the possible causes and potential solutions.

 As it turns out, there are four main causes of a flickering monitor:

 - Screen refresh rate is set too slow

-- Display cable is either damaged or not securely connected
+- Video cable is either damaged or not securely connected

 - Incompatible PC apps or there is a graphics driver issue